Gideon9212/Livecustom/README.md

 -Cards must pass review by Gideon, passing both these guidelines and a general evaluation of balance.

+-When your card passes, please put just the artwork here: https://github.com/Gideon9212/CustomArtwork

 (Rules subject to change.)

 Balance Tips